 The musical result of a particularly trying yet transformative 2017, Kirke’s brand of starry-eyed alt-country is a vehicle for "everything that I would talk about to a close friend or even a stranger if I was a little drunk”—and the record definitely delivers in terms of recreating that level of intense intimacy.
-Recorded in past collaborator Omar Velasco's home with the help of Kirke's partner Wyndham Garnett, guitarist Lilah Larson, and Amo Amo's Shane McKillop, and drummer Justin Flint—Heart Head West is like getting a glimpse into Kirke’s diary.
+Recorded with the help of her partner Wyndham Garnett, guitarist Lilah Larson, and past collaborator Omar Velasco—who enlisted the help of his band Amo Amo, including bassist Shane McKillop and drummer Justin Flint—Heart Head West is like getting a glimpse into Kirke’s diary.
 But make no mistake, while the album does flirt with moments of overwhelming sorrow, it is much more complex than that.
 Shirking the idea of an entire album dedicated to the mournful, sad-eyed mores you’d expect from traditional steel guitar country, there is ample joy and feeling in Heart Head West.
 And it's all imbued with the genre’s listlessness and spirit of mischief; Kirke’s choice, then, to call her music “Cosmic American”—a descriptor inspired by the legendary Gram Parsons—feels apt.

 And while we may have to wait until August for the formal release of Heart Head West via Downtown Records, Kirke has given us a glimpse of what we can expect from the record thanks to the gorgeous, self-directed video for “Supposed To,” premiering here.
 Watch the video, and find out more about the album in our exclusive interview with Kirke, below.